Yildirimshh/Yildo-ai/README.md

 ## Developer

 Inv.
 Yildirim Salahaldin Hussein
-Academic and the first inventor in Iraq and globally to obtain a patent in artificial intelligence algorithms (NLP–OCR).
-Achieved significant research and practical contributions in artificial intelligence, applied statistics, and programming.
-Holder of the (Inv.) – Certified Inventor title from IFIA (Geneva), with recognitions from OpenAI, IEEE, ScoreDetect, and OriginStamp.
-Developer of impactful AI systems (Search, Eco Predict, Chot, Smastatic) and author of the book Research and Advanced Technology Centers and Artificial Intelligence – AI.
+Academic and inventor who hold the (Inv.) – Certified Inventor from IFIA (Geneva) and globally to obtain a patent in artificial intelligence algorithms.
+Achieved significant research and practical contributions in artificial intelligence, LLM, applied statistics, and programming.
+First Iraqi, appointed in The International Society of Data Scientists ISODS as (Vice President) for Iraq with recognitions from IBM as Rising Champion, OpenAI, IEEE, ScoreDetect, and OriginStamp.
+Developer of impactful AI systems (Search, Eco Predict, Chot, Smastatic) and author of the book Research and Advanced Technology Centers and AI.
 ---

 ## Citation